MRobalinho/Traffic_simulator/README.md

     h) Gives the number of cars that passed on each road, time to process, and actual data;

     i) Can speed up random car creation;

+    j) Count the wait time for ech road;

 ![image](https://github.com/MRobalinho/Traffic_simulator/blob/main/Images/Screenshot_2.png)